Ereiarrus/ComplementsBotPy/README.md

 so if you did !ignoreme, I will still know that you don't want to be complemented after doing !deleteme, and your twitch username/user id will still be stored in my database.
 If you don't want this, then also do !unignore me - this will remove any reference of you from my database
+- !userid - returns the twitch user's ID from their username; if no name specified, returns ID of caller

 - !ignoreme - I will stop complementing you
 - !unignoreme - undo !ignoreme